 Repeat the Same Thing Over and Over

+Some cultures place a great deal of importance on these experiences.
 There are two primary schools of thought about these Eureka experiences.
 First, your subconscious is trying to get your attention by drawing similarities in your experience.
 The reasons for this wake-up call vary from a warning to avoid making the same mistake.

 Addiction is the habitual compulsion to repeat the same thing over and over.
-There is no repeating lesson here.
-It is the response to an addictive desire.
+There probably isn’t any hidden message here.
+It is the response to addiction.
 We are all prone to addictive behavior because we are creatures of habit.

 We are all susceptible to addictive behaviors, some of us because of our life history.
 Some of us are susceptible to specific things because of our personality and instincts.
 So, we recommend the use of the Enneagram Personality Profile.
 This tool uses a questionnaire to identify your default personality and instinctual settings.

 As a result, the Enneagram will give you a comprehensive picture of your internal thought processes and values.
 The Enneagram will help explain the processes that drive specific desires and value judgments.
 It will lead you to an understanding of why you are repeating lessons.
 And, this is precisely the information you need to develop healthy coping strategies.
 Hence, you learn to steer yourself toward healthy thoughts and behaviors.
 The goal is to understand the difference between the lesson and the addictive compulsions driven by our life history or personality.